spectrocloud/librarium/packages/docs/content/04-clusters.md

 # Cluster Health

-Spectro Clodud monitors cluster infrastructure on a regular basis and reports health on the tenant console.
+Spectro Clodud monitors cluster infrastructure on a regular basis and reports health on the management console.
 Overall health is computed based on the following factors:

-* Heartbeat - Spectro Cloud's management agent, which runs inside the cluster periodically sends a heatbeat to the tenant console.
+* Heartbeat - Spectro Cloud's management agent, which runs inside the cluster periodically sends a heatbeat to the management console.
 Missing heartbeats are typically indicative of a problem such as cluster infrastrcuture going down, lack of netowrk connectivty etc. Failure to detect heartbeat over a period of time results in an unhealthy status for the cluster.
-* Node Conditions - Kubernetes maintains status for each cluster node in the form of conditions such as DiskPressure, MemoryPressure, NetworkUnavailable etc. Spectro Cloud monitors these conditions and reports back to the tenant console.
+* Node Conditions - Kubernetes maintains status for each cluster node in the form of conditions such as DiskPressure, MemoryPressure, NetworkUnavailable etc. Spectro Cloud monitors these conditions and reports back to the management console.
 Any node condition indicating a problem with the node results in an unhealthy status for the cluster.
 * Metrics - Spectro Cloud collects usage metrics such as CPU, Disk, Memory etc. The cluster is marked as unhealthy if the usage metrics cross specific thresholds over a period of time.

 # Usage Monitoring

 Spectro Cloud continuously monitors cluster resources and reports usage for the cluster as well as individual nodes.
-The following metrics are reported on cluster overview page of the tenant console.
+The following metrics are reported on cluster overview page of the management console.
 By default the metrics are only displayed for the worker nodes in the cluster:

 * Cores Used - A cluster-wise break down of the number of cores used.
 * CPU Usage - Current CPUs used across all cluster nodes.
 Additionally usage over a period of time is presented as a chart